BrammyS/rust-wasm-worker/README.md

 ## About The Project

-A really basic and mimimum inplementation of a rust cloudflare worker.
+A really basic and minimum implementation of a rust Cloudflare worker.
-I made this to learn and try out cloudflare workers.
+I made this to learn and try out Cloudflare workers.

 ### Built With